 That is my file naming solution for most of my projects.
 I’ve included my methods and wisdom from other domains and use cases so you can understand why I have adopted this naming system as my default.

-Style guides are very opinionated, so I want to go over some universal principles first that are used to inform my naming system.
+Style guides are very opinionated, so I want to go over some universal principles that are used to inform my naming system.

 Rule #1: No spaces